Update: Cash App founder, MobileCoin CPO Bob Lee stabbed to death in San Francisco's Rincon Hill neighborhood

 Jack Dorsey, the CEO of Square (which is now called Block), responded to the news via a post early Wednesday on the decentralized social media app Nostr.
 "Heartbreaking," Dorsey wrote.
 "Bob was instrumental to Square and Cash App."

-Shields' tweet garnered the attention of Twitter's new owner Elon Musk, who chimed-in to say that, "Violent crime in SF is horrific and even if attackers are caught, they are often released immediately."
+Shields' tweet garnered the attention of Twitter's new owner Elon Musk, who chimed in to say, "Violent crime in SF is horrific and even if attackers are caught, they are often released immediately."
 Musk tagged San Francisco District Attorney Brooke Jenkins in his tweet.

+On Wednesday morning, Jenkins offered her own statement on her Twitter page.

+"I want to extend my sincerest condolences to Mr. Lee's family members & loved ones for his loss," Jenkins said.
+"We do not tolerate these horrific acts of violence in San Francisco."

 San Francisco has been grappling with an apparent uptick in crime as it still attempts to bounce back from the pandemic.
 Preliminary police data reports 12 homicides in San Francisco this year, an uptick of 20% compared to the same time period in the previous year.
 In total, there were 56 homicides in San Francisco in 2022, which is the exact same number of homicides the city saw in 2021.